V-Holguin/SubscriptionTiers/README.md

 - To push Platinum sign ups, we can:
   - Run tailored promotions aimed to make Platinum members spend more by providing deals and encourage Silver and Gold members to upgrade their plan to take advantage of savings.
     - A few examples of things to accomplish this can be a percentage off your purchase, or limited-edition items exclusive to Platinum members.
   - Introduce new products or services instead of temporary promotions to drive higher engagement and increase average order values.
-(This will be a key strategy when exploring who to target later.)
+(This will be a key strategy when we discover we need to target repeat customers later.)
     - This is a longer term approach that allows Silver and Gold members to see items that only Platinum members have access to each time they visit, which will drive Platinum sign ups.
     - A few examples of this can include faster/free shipping for Platinum members, dedicated support, or exclusive access to events for Platinum members in addition to the exclusive products.
 - Continuing, it will also be benficial to evaluate membership pricing to ensure each membership accurately reflects its value.